davidhoness/sstv_decoder/README.md

 1. When you return to your ground station select the `Gallery` tab in QSSTV to see what images were received.
 1. Go [here](https://www.spaceflightsoftware.com/ARISS_SSTV/index.php) to upload your SSTV images for recognition.
     - The pictures can be found in `/home/pi/qsstv/rx_sstv`
 1. You can potentially get a certificate like this even if you only decode a few lines of one picture.
 Check the information on http://ariss-sstv.blogspot.com/ to find out how to apply for it.
-A great incentive for kids.
+A great incentive for kids!
     ![image](Diplome.png)